RegardV/RegardV/README.md

-# 👋 I’m RegardV - and I build solutions.
+# 👋 I’m Regard, and I build solutions.
-AI Enthusiast, Workflows, Automations, Learning and Building.
+AI Enthusiast, Workflows, Automations, FastApi, Go High Level, Blockchain(to a much lesser extent)..
+Learning and Building.

 I’m a driven **AI-Ops innovator** who fuses DevOps principles with cutting-edge AI to craft intelligent, autonomous systems.
 With a passion for streamlining complex challenges into efficient workflows, I excel at blending code, automation, and creativity to deliver impactful solutions.
 My mission is to build systems that empower businesses and communities by automating repetitive tasks and unlocking human potential.